afraine/crunchbase-automata-rapidapi/README.md

-# Project Title
+# Market Research with Crunchbase and Automata

-Market research on newly funded startups with the Crunchbase and Automata Market Intelligence APIs
+Market research on newly funded startups with the Crunchbase and Automata Market Intelligence APIs via RapidAPI

 ## Getting Started